The Power of Positive Psychology

 - How do you feel about the outcome?

-Set the goals that make you hopeful
+Set the goals that make you hopeful.

-What distinguishes hopeful people from optimistic or wishful people is that the hopeful people set feasible goals and devise multiple pathways to attain them.
+What distinguishes hopeful people from optimistic or wishful people is that hopeful people set feasible goals and devise multiple pathways to attain them.

 What are your goals?